lammas321/lammOS-LethalCompany/README.md

 - @lammas123 on Discord - [Lethal Company Modding Discord](https://discord.com/invite/lcmod) - [lammOS Thread](https://discord.com/channels/1168655651455639582/1196941743673847938)

 # Changelog
+## 1.1.2
+- Fixed an incompatibility with [Lategame Upgrades by malco](https://thunderstore.io/c/lethal-company/p/malco/Lategame_Upgrades/) and other mods that modified the help node's results, making lammOS' replacement of it more mod friendly, as it was causing Lategame Upgrades to throw errors.
+  - This incompatibility in particular caused quite a few problems for lammOS, as Lategame Upgrades throwing this error would cause a slight desync from the Terminal for lammOS.
+This lead to the case where routing to a paid moon would attempt to use the Terminal from the first lobby the host created, but never any lobby after that until they restarted their game.
+- Made adding entities to the list of entities viewable with the `>BESTIARY` command more broad, as it would add the Rolling Giant from the [RollingGiant mod by NomnomAB](https://thunderstore.io/c/lethal-company/p/NomnomAB/RollingGiant/).

 ## 1.1.1
 - Fixed a bug that would occur when buying more than 12 items at a time as a client where your purchase wouldn't register but the group credits would be deducted only for you.
 You would then no longer be able to purchase anything for being on a permanent group credit usage cooldown until someone else did, which would then also fix your desynced group credits.
 - Fixed routing to other moons or buying unlockables taking your group credits if purchased as the host.
 Doing so would either take double the group credits taken if you had the funds, or take only the normal amount but not route you to the moon or unlock the unlockable.